Build a Performance Management Strategy for Business Success

 Clear goals ensure employees are working towards the company’s mission, while continuous feedback promotes regular communication and improvement.
 Performance reviews help track progress, and investing in employee development enhances skills and productivity.

-A performance management strategy is a planned approach that links employee performance to organisational goals.
-It’s more than just metrics, it’s a continuous cycle of feedback and improvement.
+A performance management strategy is a deliberate method that connects employee performance to organizational objectives.
+Beyond metrics, it’s a never-ending cycle of progress and feedback.
 The key bits are setting clear and achievable goals, regular feedback and employee development.

 Key Components of a Performance Management Strategy